Willie Pastrano: Pro career

-The talented Pastrano won the world light heavyweight championship when he outpointed the great Harold Johnson on a close 15-round decision.
+Pastrano won the world light heavyweight championship when he outpointed the great Harold Johnson on a close 15-round decision.
 He successfully defended his crown by stopping Gregorio Peralta of Argentina on a TKO, and by coming back from a certain defeat on points to KO English challenger Terry Downes in 11 rounds in Manchester, England.
 Pastrano lost his crown when he was TKOed by José Torres in 10 rounds (the same fight where the ringside doctor asked if he knew where he was, leading to Pastrano's legendary line of "You're damn right I know where I am!
 I'm in Madison Square Garden getting the shit kicked out of me!").
 In the Torres fight, Pastrano was knocked down for the only time in his career by a powerful left hook to the liver.
 Pastrano retired after that match and never fought again.

 Managed by the legendary Angelo Dundee, Pastrano was a smooth, quick boxer with a great left hand.
 He was a stablemate of Cassius Clay and often sparred with the future champion early in Clay's career.
 His talent was dissipated by his aversion to training and a fondness for partying and carousing.
 His success was also limited by his lack of punching power, hence his record of only 14 knockout wins in his 84 fights.
 Nevertheless, he defeated most of the light heavyweight challengers of his generation.
 He also outpointed former light heavyweight champion Joey Maxim, and boxed a draw with the legendary Archie Moore.
 He retired with a record of 63 wins (14 by KO), 13 losses and 8 draws.

 Perhaps in the high point of his career, Pastrano appeared on the cover of March 22, 1965, issue of Sports Illustrated with the caption reading "Light Heavyweight Willie Pastrano Ready to Defend His Title".

 Life after boxing

 After he retired from boxing, Pastrano became a spokesman for a local Miami, Florida milk company.
-On August 30, 1966 in the Milwaukee Sentinel, it was reported that Pastrano had been secretly training for a comeback, but an auto injury had sidelined it.
+On August 30, 1966, in the Milwaukee Sentinel, it was reported that Pastrano had been secretly training for a comeback, but an auto injury had sidelined it.

 In 1967, Pastrano became the official host of the Presidential Steak House in Miami Beach, Florida.

 However, urged on by his good friend, singer Steve Alaimo, Pastrano embarked on a film career which spanned from 1967 to 1971.

 In 1964, Pastrano appeared on the Jackie Gleason Show.

 Pastrano's best regarded acting role was in the "B" motorcycle gang film, The Wild Rebels, which starred Steve Alaimo.

 Pastrano said in a 1980 interview he was a heroin addict from 1966 to 1969.
 In the same interview, he claimed to have robbed to support his drug addiction.